 Students should ask for support about COVID-19 from their university or Higher Education provider.

-We primarily provide support and advice for students accessing government grants for studying Higher Education provision.
+Student Finance provide support and advice for students accessing government grants for studying Higher Education provision.
 If you have questions about your application for this grant, contact us on +44 (0) 1534 449450 or email the Student Finance team.
 Missing information, incomplete forms, and inaccurate detail will result in a delay in processing your application.

 Careers support for students returning to Jersey